Modern Slavery Act

 Modern Slavery and Human Trafficking Act 2015 Annual Statement – 2022

 Section 54 of the Modern Slavery Act 2015 requires all organisations to set out the steps it has taken during the financial year to ensure that slavery and human trafficking is not taking place in any of its supply chains, and in any part of its own business.

 The aim of this statement is to demonstrate that the Trust follows good practice and all reasonable steps are being taken to prevent slavery and human trafficking.

-The Trust has well established and robust recruitment and vetting procedures, and can provide high level assurances that suppliers operate in accordance with the provisions of the Modern Slavery Act.
+The Trust has well established and robust recruitment and vetting procedures, and ensures that suppliers operate in accordance with the provisions of the Modern Slavery Act.

 The Trust has a total non-pay spend of c.£130m on goods, equipment and services.
 The Trust aims to achieve value for money and to promote social values through its contracting and purchasing activity, and the effective utilisation of the Trust’s spend contributes significantly to the quality of the patient environment and patient care

 The Trust supports the eradication of Modern Slavery through its procurement procedures and processes and is clear that it expects all potential suppliers to be fully compliant with the provisions of the Modern Slavery Act.
 The Trust does this in a number of ways including the use of Public Sector Frameworks where there is strong awareness of and monitoring for Modern Slavery in the supply chain.
 The Trust’s tendering documentation includes the provision for the mandatory exclusion of any bidder that has been convicted of a human trafficking offence, and the Trust’s contracts include terms and conditions conferring a legal responsibility on Contractors to support that same objective to eradicate slavery and human trafficking.